 PETG vs Nylon

-Both PETG and Nylon are considered high-performance 3D printing filaments.
+PETG and Nylon are considered high-performance 3D printing filaments.
 Each one also comes with unique challenges.
-They are some of the best go-to materials if you need a 3D printed part to be durable and wear-resistant.
+They are some of the best go-to materials if you need 3D printers to be durable and wear-resistant.

 Choosing between PETG and Nylon depends on your specific application.
 Do you need the part to be flexible or chemically resistant?
 Do you have budget limitations?